3.1 Data structure

 2022 77.7 19.9

 Exercise 10.
-In which year were the cross-sectional data observed?
-For which country were the time-series data observed?
+According to above table in which year the cross-sectional data are observed?
+For which country the time-series data are observed?

 TABLE 3.2: Panel data